PharmaLedger-IMI/hyperledger-anchoring-demo/Kubernetes/readme.md

-<h4> Create and publish images for AnchorAPI and Ledger Containers </h4>
+<h4> Deploy Hyperledger Fabric network with Anchor chaincode </h4>

- - Execute ./buildandpush.sh from AnchorApi and Ledger
+ Check the instructions from the 2.1 folder in order how to do so.

 <h4> Deploy AnchorAPI </h4>